adieyal/sd-dynamic-prompts/docs/SYNTAX.md

 #### JSON files
-Similiar to YAML, you can use json files as well:
+Similar to YAML, you can use json files as well:

 ```
 {